Step-by-Step ETC Guide for MIRI and NIRCam Coronagraphy of HR8799 b

 Figure 1.
 HR 8799 b's SNR (ETC Plots) across wavelength for both NIRCam and MIRI

-With the exposure parameters now determined for this program, we can populate the observation template in APT.
+With the exposure parameters now determined for this program, you can populate the observation template in APT.
 See the Step-by-Step APT Guide to complete the proposal preparation for this example science program.

 References